xtormin/HackArsenalToolkit/README.md

 > By default this is a hacking tools repo, but you can add any resource that you want.

-This create four main folder:
+This create four main folders:

 Directory            | Description
 ---------------------|------------